codeaprendiz/learn_devops/home/cloud-providers/gcp/task-023-anthos-service-mesh-walkthrough/ReadMe.md

 - Observe distributed services, view metrics, set up SLOs, and investigate network topology.
 - Use the Anthos Service Mesh Dashboards to verify security and encryption configuration.

+Anthos Service Mesh (ASM) on Google Kubernetes Engine.
+Anthos Service Mesh is a managed service based on Istio, the leading open source service mesh

 ### Intro